-The orthopedic specialists at Orthopedic Immediate Care offers comprehensive, on-site diagnostics to determine the type of injury you have and its severity.
+The orthopedic specialists at Orthopedic Immediate Care offer comprehensive, on-site diagnostics to determine the type of injury you have and its severity.
 First, your physician reviews your medical history and the activities you were doing when the knee pain started.

 During a physical exam of your knee, your Orthopedic Immediate Care provider can test your range of motion and identify areas of swelling, tenderness, and pain.

 In some cases, the physician may order imaging tests, like digital X-rays, to view the inner structures of your knee.
 X-rays can confirm injuries like dislocations and fractures or rule out other suspected causes of pain.